bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 -->
 ---
 {layout="Synthesize"}
-# Launch with image on the right
+# Problems with a Single Population

 You've been handed a dataset from a country where half the people have access to amazing medical care, and the others have none at all.